Large Language Models (LLMs) functions package.

 chat.eval('Ok.
 What are the second and third most transparent gems?')

-'The second most transparent gem is sapphire, and the third most transparent gem is emerald.'
+# 'The second most transparent gem is usually white sapphire, known for its clarity and durability.
+The third most transparent gem is often zircon, which has high brilliance and good transparency.'

 Here are the prompt(s) and all messages of the chat object: